-MILS 014.
+MILS 14.
 Introduction to Military Science I. Discussion of the military as one element of national power; its role in American defense; its purpose, weapons and organizations; its participation in international treaties.
 Discussion of other subjects required for a student to understand the military and its place in modern society.
 Fall only.
-1 unit.
+Units: 1.0.

-MILS 015.
+MILS 15.
 Introduction to Military Science II.
-Discussion of the military's role in American Society, Current society attitudes, sources of its leaders, and an examination of its structure.
+Discussion of the military's role in American Society, current society attitudes, sources of its leaders, and an examination of its structure.
 Spring only.
-1 unit.
+Units: 1.0.

-MILS 024.
+MILS 24.
 Principles and Tactics of the Soldier.
 Familiarizes students with the nine principles of war, and gain an appreciation for the role of the commander in warfare.
 A study of small unit level will enable the student to understand the nature of the battlefield environment, and will put the decisions of the commander into perspective.
-These discussions will lead to the discussion of the elements of leadership to be presented in MILS 025.
-1 unit.
+These discussions will lead to the discussion of the elements of leadership to be presented in MILS 25.
+Fall only.
+Units: 1.0.

-MILS 025.
+MILS 25.
 Leadership Assessment and Beginning Counseling Skills.
 Students will gain insight and practical experience in the manager-leader skills of counseling using the Army's sixteen leadership dimensions as a model.
 The student will understand the elements of leadership, and undergo the Army's Leadership Assessment Program in class.
 Interactive role playing scenarios will be conducted and behavior recorded in a group setting.
 The student will be given individual feedback on the results of the assessment by scheduling a private appointment with the instructor.
-1 unit.
+Spring only.
+Units: 1.0.